 Go-To Guide for Thrift Shopping for Clothing

-I LOVE clothes.
-Like far too much (if my closet could speak, it would tell you it's full).
+I LOVE clothes—like far too much (if my closet could speak, it would tell you it's full).
 As much as I love buying a brand-new outfit, nothing quite beats buying a cute outfit for half the price.
-I absolutely adore thrift shops, second-hand shops, and consignment stores.
-Nothing quite like waking up early on Saturday morning to hit up all the local stores and see the fresh goods they put out on the racks.
+I absolutely adore thrift shops, secondhand shops, and consignment stores.
+There's nothing quite like waking up early on Saturday morning to hit up all the local stores and see the fresh goods they put out on the racks.

 Know your personal style, because style is all about what you feel good wearing.
 Don't get caught up in labels and brands.
 Think about what you like wearing and what you think you pull off well.
-Now, this next statement might contradict what I just said.
-Think about the style and fashion that aren't you or you always consider trying but too afraid to.
-Yes, you want to be you, but the fun about thrifting is you can really expand yourself and your style.
+Now, this next statement might contradict what I just said: Think about the styles and fashions that aren't you or that you always consider trying but are too afraid to.
+Yes, you want to be you, but the fun about thrifting is that you can really expand yourself and your style.

 When you have a set vision, idea, end goal, or look that you want to achieve, it can take out a lot of the pressure.
-You don't want to get off the rail and start looking at prom shoes and dresses when you really wanted to look for 90's vintage mom jeans.
+You don't want to get off the rail and start looking at prom shoes and dresses when you really wanted to look for '90s vintage mom jeans.
 It helps to keep discipline when navigating the aisles of thrift shops.

-- Be Picky.
 This is so crucial.
-When you pull something off the rack really give it that up and down.
+When you pull something off the rack, really give it that up and down.
 Pay attention to every detail of it.
 Is the material good?
 Are there any stains?
 Does it look too worn?
 Is it something you could potentially fix up or make into something new?

 Trying things on is worth the time and hassle.
 This is the time that you get to picture yourself actually wearing this and keeping it in your wardrobe.
 You might pick up on some flaws that you didn't catch when you were initially examining the item.
 You need to be completely honest with yourself during this stage.
 If you feel even the slightest bit iffy about the piece, then put it back.
 You need to feel confident and comfortable in it.

 Thrift shopping can be so much fun.
-It takes a little bit of time, patience and practice.
-In the end, it is rewarding and you can really find the best things.
+It takes a little bit of time, patience, and practice.
+In the end, it is rewarding, and you can really find the best things.
 Take the time to really find yourself when you are thrift shopping.
 Happy shopping!